magomimmo/modern-cljs/doc/tutorial-06.md

 ```

 > NOTE 1: To understand the details of the `:cljsbuild` configurations,
-> I strongly recommend to read the [advanced project.clj example][4]
+> I strongly recommend you read the [advanced project.clj example][4]
-> from [lein-cljsbuild][5] plugin.
+> from the [lein-cljsbuild][5] plugin.

 Finally you have to include the right JS file (e.g. `"js/login.js"`
 and `"js/shopping.js"` in the script tag of each html page
 (e.g. `login.html` and `shopping.html`).

-Rich would call the above solution a kind of **incidental
+Most would call the above solution a kind of **incidental
 complexity**.
 What's worst is the fact that each emitted JS file, no
-matter how smart is the CLS compiler in reducing the total size of
+matter how smart is the CLS compiler is in reducing the total size, is
-each generated JS file, is different from the others: there is no way
+different from the others: there is no way for the browser to cache the first
-for the browser to cache the first downloaded one to locally serve all
-the others from the cache.
+downloaded one to locally serve all the others from the cache.

 ## Simple made easy